tidepool-org/tidepool-org.github.io/_docs/data-model/v1/upload.md

 If the serial number of the device is available, put it in `deviceSerialNumber` as a string, even if it's entirely numeric.
 If the serial number is not available, store it as a blank string.

+The deviceId should be a string that is sufficient to uniquely identify the device and which will be reused every time data is uploaded from this device.
+Since the deviceId shows up in every data element, it probably wants to be on the shorter side, so we suggest something like the first few characters of the name of the device, followed by the serial number.
+For example: `DexG4-1123449542`.

 An example whole `devices` object would be:

 ```
 {
-  "deviceModel": "Paradigm Revel 723",
+  "deviceModel": "Dexcom G4",
-  "deviceSerialNumber": "#SDFIOUE"
+  "deviceSerialNumber": "SDFIOUE",
+  "deviceId": "DexG4-SDFIOUE"
 }
 ```

-### deviceId

-The deviceId should be a string that is sufficient to uniquely identify the device and which will be reused every time data is uploaded from this device.
-Since the deviceId shows up in every data element, it probably wants to be on the shorter side, so we suggest something like the first few characters of the name of the device, followed by the serial number.
-For example: `DexG4-1123449542`.

 ## Storage/Output Format